 What GCI is teaching is not sound doctrine.

-More on GCI’s doctrines is covered in GCI and Their Ecumenical Mishmash Doctrines (November 2019 letter to ESN)
+More on GCI’s doctrines is covered in GCI Holding to Emergent and Ecumenical Doctrines (November 7, 2019 letter to ESN)

 Guilt Concerning Tithing and Giving

 During their changes, WCG told their membership “the tithing laws are not commanded, but now you are “free” to give 10%, 20%, 30%, even 40%.”